Theresa Pilsl

 Drive

-I was born in a small Bavarian town, grew up on a farm in a non-musician family and went to Berlin to study voice after graduating from high school.
+“For me, singing is the most beautiful and intimate thing there is.
+I was born in a small Bavarian town, grew up on a farm in a non-musical family, and moved to Berlin after graduating from high school to study singing.

 Theresa